dm3-org/dm3-spec/docs/specification/billboard-message/bmp-service-api.md

 >}
 >```

+In case of an error, a RPC error message is reurned.

 ## Suspend Sender

 Mediators have the task and the right to block or delete inappropriate content.
 If a sender repeatedly sends messages that need to be deleted, the mediator can also ban this sender.
 This means that the sender is blacklisted from the delivery service, so that no more messages can be received from him.
 For this purpose the spam protection rules of DM3MTP are applied.